 Then on August 28, the day we were supposed to leave, Hurricane Isaac ripped through Louisiana, right in the path of where I was going to drive.
 We had to wait for the storm to pass, and unfortunately, the storm was supposed to sit over Louisiana for a long time.

 But even after the storm passed, it left behind flooding, destruction, and traffic that blocked the roads I needed to drive through.
 Because everyone was returning to their homes after the evacuation, there was major congestion on all the freeways.

 We set our sights on September 1 to head out.
 But just before then, I started doubting every decision I had made up until that point.
 Before, it had felt so right.
 Now, it felt so wrong.
 I was convinced I was making a huge mistake, and I was thinking about canceling the move.

-I talked to my friend Lou about it, and he urged me not to listen to fear.
+I talked to my friend about it, and he urged me not to listen to fear.
 He reminded me that if I had prayed about it and it had felt right, these last-minute fears were merely lies.
-He also, rather humorously, stated, “Amy, if you don’t follow your dreams, you’ll be like the beginning of every dramatic movie I can think of, where the old grandma is telling her grandchild, ‘Don’t be like me…'”
+He also, rather humorously, stated, “If you don’t follow your dreams, you’ll be like the beginning of every dramatic movie I can think of, where the old grandma is telling her grandchild, ‘Don’t be like me…'”